-- 1) You can choose to join a synchronous (live) tutorial (every student selected a tutorial when they registered for this course on Mosaic).
-If you choose this option, you will be meeting in real-time (on Zoom) with approximately 25 other students and a Teaching Assistant every week. - 2) You can also choose to participate asynchronously (no live tutorials).
+- 1).
+You can choose to join a synchronous (live) tutorial (every student selected a tutorial when they registered for this course on Mosaic).
+If you choose this option, you will be meeting in real-time (initially on Zoom starting the week of January 17; in-person beginning the week of January 31) with approximately 25 other students and a Teaching Assistant. - 2).
+You can also choose to participate asynchronously (no live tutorials).
 If you choose this option, you still belong to a tutorial, have a corresponding Teaching Assistant, and will reflect on much of the same material as Option 1 students.
 However, your participation will not involve live tutorial conversations.
 Instead, your participation will involve weekly posts to a Discussion Forum on Avenue.

 For administrative reasons, Option 1 is the default option (i.e. you are automatically enrolled into Option 1).
-If you would like to select Option 2, you must send an email to your Teaching Assistant by Friday January 22 at 4:00p.m.
+If you would like to select Option 2, you must send an email to your Teaching Assistant by Friday January 21 at 4:00p.m.